-David Githaiga (CEO), is an experienced leader with a demonstrated history of working in diverse international development programs.
+David Githaiga (Director), is an experienced leader with a demonstrated history of working in diverse international development programs.
 A strong business development professional, David was formerly Africa Conservation Director at The Nature Conservancy (TNC) where he was responsible for delivering conservation outcomes in TNC Africa programme, with over 100 staff members and a presence in 9 African countries.
 Prior to that, David was team leader, Energy and Environment at UNDP.
 There he was an active member of the UNDP Kenya country management team and acted as advisor on many aspects of Kenya UNDP country program and UNDP CO programme priorities and creating responses to emerging challenges and opportunities.
 He also worked for Winrock International.
 David has an MBA from the United States International University, an MSc (development economics) from Southern New Hampshire University and a BSc (environmental science) from Slippery Rock University of Pennsylvania.

-James Ole Laizer (Operations Director) has over 20 years of experience working in natural resources management in Africa, both terrestrial and marine and both public and private sectors.
+James Ole Laizer (CEO) has over 20 years of experience working in natural resources management in Africa, both terrestrial and marine and both public and private sectors.
 Beginning his working life in local government, James moved to socio-economic and ecological research.
 He became head of communications and strategy for a private agribusiness, then a tourist camp manager, before setting up Kilimanyika and co-leading a dynamic private consultancy business for many years.
 James then took on a senior position in the natural resources extractives sector, working for a significant gold mining investor and operator as the corporate social responsibility manager.
 James then became Managing Director of Sound and Fair Tanzania, an initiative focused on the trade of certified hardwoods from community managed, certified forests.
 He has subsequently returned to combining his time between managing Sound and Fair and engaging in specialist consultancy work through Kilimanyika.
 James has advanced diplomas in wildlife management (from Mweka) and in tourism.